Property Guides · Last updated 2 June 2026

 The Purchase Process

 1. Make an offer.
-Typically done directly or through the estate agent (inmobiliaria).
+Through the estate agent (inmobiliaria) or directly with the seller.

 3. Legal due diligence.
-Your lawyer checks the title register (Registro de la Propiedad), confirms no debts attach to the property, checks planning status, and verifies community fee payments are up to date.
+Your lawyer requests a nota simple from the Registro de la Propiedad, confirms no debts or charges attach to the property, verifies planning status, and checks that community fee payments are current.

 4. Sign the private purchase contract (contrato de arras).
-Pay 10% of the purchase price minus the reservation deposit.
-At this stage the deal is binding: if the buyer pulls out, they lose the deposit; if the seller pulls out, they pay double.
+Pay 10% of the purchase price minus the reservation deposit already paid.
+The deal becomes binding at this stage: if the buyer withdraws, the deposit is forfeited; if the seller withdraws, they pay double.

 5. Completion at the notary (escritura pública).
 Pay the balance, sign before the notary, receive the keys.

-The full process from offer to completion typically takes 4 to 8 weeks, though it can be faster if both parties are motivated.
+From accepted offer to completion typically takes 4 to 8 weeks, and can be faster when both parties are motivated and the legal checks come back clean.

 Do You Need a Lawyer?

-Look for a bilingual lawyer with experience in Cadiz province property.
-There are several firms in the Campo de Gibraltar area that specialise in this.
+Look for a bilingual abogado with experience in Cadiz province property.
+Several firms in the Campo de Gibraltar area specialise specifically in British and non-Spanish buyers.

 Mortgages for British Buyers

-Spanish banks do lend to British buyers, but non-resident mortgage terms are typically less favourable than resident terms:
+Spanish banks do lend to British buyers, but non-resident terms are less favourable than those for residents:

-• Income requirements: usually need to show income of at least 3x the monthly mortgage payment
+• Income requirements: typically at least 3x the monthly mortgage payment in demonstrable income

-Many British buyers in La Linea buy outright or use equity from UK property rather than taking a Spanish mortgage.
-Both approaches are common.
+Banks lending in Andalusia include Santander, BBVA, CaixaBank, Sabadell, Unicaja and Bankinter.
+Many British buyers in La Linea purchase outright or use equity from UK property rather than arranging a Spanish mortgage.
+Both approaches are common and the process supports either.

 After You Buy: Ongoing Costs

-• Spanish income tax on rental income if you let the property: 19% for EU/EEA residents, 24% for UK residents post-Brexit
+• Spanish income tax on rental income if you let the property: 19% for EU/EEA residents, 24% for UK residents post-Brexit.
+This is higher than many buyers expect and is worth factoring into yield calculations before purchasing as an investment.

 The Bottom Line